Enabling Saved Search Email Alerts

 On a saved search page's Email subtab, enable the Send Email Alerts When Records are Created/Updated option.

-If this option is not available, it means alerts are not available for this type of saved search.
+If this option is not available, it means alerts aren't available for this type of search.
 For more information, see Types of Saved Searches Available for Alerts.

 -

-To allow users other than your selected recipients to receive this search's alerts, enable the Public and Allow Users to Subscribe options.
+To allow other users to receive this search's alerts, enable the Public and Allow Users to Subscribe options.

 -